 The harder limestone in Bryce Canyon is eroded by water entering the cracks of the stone and then freezing and breaking.
 This creates hard chunks, or small boulders, that break and fall away.
 Zion is eroded in a much smoother fashion by flowing water or by wind.
 In both cases, it is rare to ever see the erosion effects actually occurring.

-Flash floods in Zion National Park offer one time when you can see erosion in full-swing.
-This usually occurs when rain comes heavily in one area for several hours and the water gathers on Zion’s upper reaches and flows into narrow slot canyons.
-Within a matter of minutes the quickly accumulating water can rise to levels of over 40 feet, insde a slot canyon.
-This rare occurring event represents a time when you will not want to be nearby.
-At Bryce Canyon you’ll find that melting snow and heavy rains have less of an immediate impact.
+Flash floods in Zion National Park offer one time when you can see erosion in full swing.
+They happen when rain comes heavily in one area for several hours and the water gathers on Zion’s upper reaches and flows into narrow slot canyons.
+Within a matter of minutes, the quickly accumulating water can rise to levels of over 40 feet insde a slot canyon.
+Although flash floods are rare, it’s definitely one time when you will not want to be nearby.
+At Bryce Canyon, you’ll find that melting snow and heavy rains have less of an immediate impact.

-How to get to Bryce Canyon: Leave Zion Ponderosa and go five miles southeast on the Northfork Road.
+From Zion Ponderosa, drive about five miles southeast on Northfork Road.
 Turn left at Highway 9 and follow this 14 miles to Mt.
 Carmel Junction.
-Turn left on highway 89 and go north approx. 35 miles to Scenic Highway 12.
-Turn right and follow this through Red Canyon and onto the plateau (approx. 10 miles).
-Turn left at highway 63 (watch for signs).
-Go south two miles to the Bryce Canyon National Park entrance.
+Turn left on Highway 89 and go north approximately 35 miles to Scenic Highway 12.
+Turn right and follow this through Red Canyon and onto the plateau (approximately 10 miles).
+Turn left at Highway 63 (watch for signs), then head south for two miles to the Bryce Canyon National Park entrance.